If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 - Starting with your arms stretched out and away, pull back through your elbows until your hands are just in front of your shoulders

-- Slowly return to starting position.
+- Slowly return to the starting position.
 Repeat for desired reps.

 17. Reverse Cable Crossover

-The reverse cable crossover exercise is another great option that will help you target the back and grow your back.
+The reverse cable crossover exercise is another great option to help you target the back and grow your back.

 How To Do

-- Stand in the center of a cable crossover apparatus.
+- Stand in the middle of the cable machine, facing away from the machine.

 18. Face Pull

-It is a cable machine exercise that primarily targets the rear deltoid and to a lesser degree also targets the biceps, triceps, and traps.
+The face pull primarily targets the rear deltoid and, to a lesser degree, also targets the biceps and traps.

 This exercise prevents muscular imbalance and builds overall shoulder strength.